 - In a bowl combine bread ingredients to form a batter.

-- Ladle ¼ cup of the batter onto a greased frying pan on low-medium heat and allow the flat bread to cook until the bottom firms slightly, then remove and place on a large pan/plate.
+- Ladle ¼ cup of the batter onto a greased 9.5-inch non-stick frying pan on low-medium heat and allow the flat bread to cook until the bottom firms slightly, then remove and place on a large baking sheet.

 - Repeat until batter is done.

-- You should now have 6 little half-cooked naans/tortillas (if you have more… just eat one.
+- You should now have 6 half-cooked flatbreads (naans) (if you have more… just eat one.
 You will need two naans/tortillas to make one stuffed flat bread).

-- Place 2 tbs of cauliflower mixture on one piece of bread.
+- Place 2 tablespoons of cauliflower mixture on one piece of bread.